Musical instrument: Antiquity

 Evidence of musical instruments in use by early civilizations of India is almost completely lacking, making it impossible to reliably attribute instruments to the Munda and Dravidian language-speaking cultures that first settled the area.
 Rather, the history of musical instruments in the area begins with the Indus Valley civilization that emerged around 3000 BC.
 Various rattles and whistles found among excavated artifacts are the only physical evidence of musical instruments.
 A clay statuette indicates the use of drums, and examination of the Indus script has also revealed representations of vertical arched harps identical in design to those depicted in Sumerian artifacts.
 This discovery is among many indications that the Indus Valley and Sumerian cultures maintained cultural contact.
 Subsequent developments in musical instruments in India occurred with the Rigveda, or hymns.
 These songs used various drums, shell trumpets, harps, and flutes.
 Other prominent instruments in use during the early centuries AD were the snake charmer's double clarinet, bagpipes, barrel drums, cross flutes, and short lutes.
 In all, India had no unique musical instruments until the post-classical era.

 Musical instruments such as zithers appeared in Chinese writings around 12th century BC and earlier.
 Early Chinese philosophers such as Confucius (551–479 BC), Mencius (372–289 BC), and Laozi shaped the development of musical instruments in China, adopting an attitude toward music similar to that of the Greeks.
 The Chinese believed that music was an essential part of character and community, and developed a unique system of classifying their musical instruments according to their material makeup.
+In Vietnam, an archaeological discovery of a 2,000-year old stringed instrument gives important insights on early chordophones in Southeast Asia.

 Idiophones were extremely important in Chinese music, hence the majority of early instruments were idiophones.
 Poetry of the Shang dynasty mentions bells, chimes, drums, and globular flutes carved from bone, the latter of which has been excavated and preserved by archaeologists.
 The Zhou dynasty saw percussion instruments such as clappers, troughs, wooden fish, and yǔ (wooden tiger).
 Wind instruments such as flute, pan-pipes, pitch-pipes, and mouth organs also appeared in this time period.
 The xiao (an end-blown flute) and various other instruments that spread through many cultures, came into use in China during and after the Han dynasty.